 Fearful of the spotlight, she was reluctant to publish any of her works until persuaded by her brother.
 She remarkably always gave half of her earnings to charity.

-William Wordsworth (1770–1850) was born the same year that 17-year old Chatterton committed suicide.
-Wordsworth became Britain’s most famous Romantic poet, and served as Poet Laureate from 1843 until his death.
+William Wordsworth (1770–1850) was born the same year that 17-year old Chatterton took his own life.
+Wordsworth became Britain's most famous Romantic poet, and served as Poet Laureate from 1843 until his death.
 At the start of the nineteenth century, Wordsworth published Resolution and Independence, a lyrical poem commemorating Chatterton.

 Raised in Dove Cottage, Grasmere, on the edge of the Lake District with his sister Dorothy, who was also a talented poet in her own right, Wordsworth's years in the countryside influenced his poetic subject matter, which was predominantly about nature.
 Running through his work was a hatred for everything industrial – railways, factories, viaducts.
 It is no surprise that perhaps his most famous poem is often known as Daffodils.

 One of Wordsworth's closest friends and confidants was the fellow Romantic poet Samuel Taylor Coleridge – they lived close to one another in England and later Germany and often published their poems together.
 Alongside Robert Southey, Wordsworth and Coleridge became known as the Lake Poets.

 Samuel Taylor Coleridge

 Samuel Taylor Coleridge (1772–1834) has been remembered in history as one of the leading Romantic poets, though he was also a theologian and philosopher.

 Some of his most famous works include The Rime of the Ancient Mariner and Kubla Khan.
 Inflicted with enduring mental health problems – what today would probably be diagnosed as bipolar disorder and anxiety – Coleridge had a difficult life characterised by illness and an opium addiction.